-The backbone of the North West Cambridge Public Art Strategy, written and developed by the CAS Consultancy team, is the Habitation Artist in Residence programme which will run throughout the duration of the development.
-The programme encourages collaboration between artists and departments within the University relevant to each phase of the development.
-Artists will also explore how this research can engage with existing and new communities.
+The backbone of the North West Cambridge Public Art Strategy, written and developed by the CAS Consultancy team, is the Habitation Artist in Residence Programme which runs throughout the duration of the development., ensuring that a unique understanding of place is central to the programme.
+Each year artists work in collaboraiton with University researchers to develop public artworks that tell the story of this changing place.

-At the heart of the Residency Programme for North West Cambridge is the idea that artists will be amongst the very first inhabitants of the new community, setting a tone of collaboration and creative thinking from the outset.
+At the core of the Residence Programme is the idea that artists are amongst the very first inhabitants of the new community, setting a tone of collaboration and creative thinking from the outset.

 Read more about the North West Cambridge Public Art Strategy

 View the North West Cambridge Art Programme website